QAGIw3/PlatformQ/CONTRIBUTING.md

 *   **ADR-005: GitOps (GitHub Actions)**: Chosen to provide a single, version-controlled workflow for testing and deploying all platform components.
 *   **ADR-006: Lakehouse Architecture**: Chosen for cost-effective, long-term storage of raw events and unified analytics.

+## New Features
+- For resource orchestration, ensure Avro schemas are defined in platformq-events and tests cover serialization.
+- Use shared ScalingUtils for modularity.

 ---

 We look forward to your contributions!